 - At the highest level, we link our business database to your customer system.
 We ensure that both systems are always communicating with each other.
 The customer data is always up to date and provided with the latest financial information.
 There is almost no human intervention involved.v

-You currently have insight into existing relationships, are able to check new relationships for creditworthiness and spot opportunities, but how can you do business responsibly with a relatively unknown new relationship?
+At the moment you have insight into existing relationships, you as a company are able to check new relationships for creditworthiness and spot opportunities.
+How can you now do business responsibly with a still fairly unknown new relationship?

 Step 3: How do you take (international) credit risks responsibly?

-When determining the best way to do business, you will probably think that each customer is unique.
+When determining the best way to do business, you will probably think that every customer is unique.
 But is this really the case?
-When you store data for a longer period of time, in Dun & Bradstreet's case 175 years, it turns out that companies are not unique at all and show certain patterns.
-Everything that happens to one of your customers has already happened to another company in the past.
+When you store data for an extended period, in Dun & Bradstreet's case 175 years, it turns out that companies are not unique at all and show certain patterns.
+Everything that happens to a customer has happened to another company in the past.
 Dun & Bradstreet uses these years of experience to make a prediction about the future behavior of your relationship and to indicate the risk of default and/or bankruptcy in the next 12 months.